Studying in the UK

 - Apply for your visa.
 Provide financial statements which prove that you have the funds to cover the course and your living costs.
 This will get you a further 10 points.

 - You may also be required to attend a credibility interview.

-- You will be contacted to tell you whether or not your visa application has been successful.
+- You will be contacted by UK Visas and Immigration (UKVI) to tell you whether or not your visa application has been successful.

 When should I apply for a visa?